Hinduism in the Middle East: Temples

-Hindu temples once located in Ma'bad al Banyan and Bayt al Pir, no longer exist.
+Hindu temples once located in Ma'bad al Banyan and Bayt al Pir no longer exist after the area's redevelopment in the mid-1970s.
 The only active Hindu temples today are the Shiva temple complex in Muscat (locally known as Motishwar Mandir), and the Krishna temple located in Darsait.

 Qatar

-Hindus make up 15.1% of Qatar.
+Hindus make up 15.9% of Qatar.
 There are an estimated 422,118 Hindus in the country.
-Many Hindus are from South and Southeast Asia.
+They are from South Asia.

-Saudi Arabia

-Saudi authorities interpret Hindu icons as idols, and idol worship is strongly condemned in Sunni Islam.
-This is likely the foundation for the stringent position of Saudi authorities when it comes to idol-worshipping religious practice.

 United Arab Emirates

 South Asians in the United Arab Emirates (UAE) constitute the largest ethnic group in the country.
 Over 2 million Indian migrants (mostly from the southern Indian states of Kerala, Andhra Pradesh, Coastal Karnataka and Tamil Nadu) are estimated to be living in the UAE, constituting 28% of the total population of the Emirates as of 2017.
 A majority of Indians live in the three largest cities of the UAE — Abu Dhabi, Dubai and Sharjah.
 From the estimated 2 million migrants, 1 million are from Kerala and 450,000 from Tamil Nadu, thus constituting a majority of the Indian community in the UAE.
 The population of Indian migrants in the UAE had grown from 170,000 in 1975 to an estimated value of 750,000 in 1999.
 By 2009, this value had grown to an estimated value of 2 million.
 A majority of Indians in the UAE (approximately 50%—883,313 in 2011) are from the South Indian state of Kerala, followed by migrants from Tamil Nadu.
 The majority of Indian migrants to UAE are Muslim (50%), followed by Christian (25%) and Hindu (25%).
-Estimates suggest Hindu population in UAE to be anywhere from 6-10%.
+Estimated Hindu population in UAE is between 6-10%.

 Temples

-Despite a sizable of the population practicing the Hindu faith, there is currently just one Hindu temple in the two largest sheikhdoms.
-The Hindu Temple, Dubai (locally referred to as Shiva and Krishna Mandir) has been pointed out as just a small prayer hall operating on the upper floor of a rented commercial building, with two altars.

-Permitted to be built in 1958, the small temple had become a foreign policy issue during the visit by Prime Minister Narendra Modi to the UAE in late 2016.
+In 1958, permission were given to build the Hindu Temple, Dubai in Bur Dubai in a complex that included Shiva Mandir, Krishna Mandir, and Gurudwara.
+In January 2024, a new Hindu Temple, Dubai opened in Jebel Ali and the existing Shiva Mandir and Gurudwara were moved to this new location.
+Krishan Mandir is still housed in the original complex in Bur Dubai.

-Instead, Hindus living in Abu Dhabi and Dubai practice their religion within their homes.
-The first Hindu temple in Abu Dhabi is currently under construction.
-The new temple, BAPS Shri Swaminarayan Mandir Abu Dhabi, had its foundation stone laying ceremony in April, 2019.
+Majority of Hindus living in UAE practice their religion within their homes.
+The new temple, BAPS Hindu Mandir Abu Dhabi, had its foundation stone laying ceremony in April, 2019.
+The inauguration ceremony of the temple took place on 14 February 2024.

-There are two operating cremation facilities for the Hindu community, one in Abu Dhabi and one in Dubai.

 Yemen

 There are about 200,000 Hindus in Yemen.
-Many of them are from India and Nepal.
+They are from India and Nepal.